Chattahoochee-Oconee National Forest

 Yes, Chattahoochee National Forest Central Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, snorkeling, tubing.
 Always respect posted closures and seasonal restrictions.

-Chattahoochee National Forest Central Swimming Holes is a varies, see below on Varies, see below located in GA, near DAHLONEGA.
+Chattahoochee National Forest Central Swimming Holes is a varies, see below on Varies, See Below located in Georgia, near Dahlonega.
 Find directions to Sea Creek Falls and other swimming holes near Dahlonega.
 Learn about access, safety, and seasonal tips for this scenic Georgia forest.

 Varies, see below